fzi-forschungszentrum-informatik/riscv-etrace/README.md

   Messaging Infrastructure (SMI) packets,
 * a tracer which processes these packets and generates a sequence of tracing items, each corresponding to a single traced instruction,
-* a specialized instruction database with limited decoding capabilities (currently only supporting 32bit RISC-V) and
+* a specialized instruction database with limited decoding capabilities and
 * various utilities, including types for handling trace encoder parameters.

 ## License